openedx-unsupported/edx-certificates/README.md

 ## Roadmap/TODO/Future Features

-* Kill XQueue - nobody really likes xqueue. jarv and e0d and others have expressed a desire to see it replaced by smarter intermediate layers that use celery task queues or similar.
-This repo should be sufficiently modular that only queue.py should need to be changed to work this way.

 * Paralellism - Certification should be embarassingly parallel, except we deal with xqueue, which lacks atomic pop().
 If we ever refactor queue.py to use raw celery queues or similar, we should also actualize parallel